 There are 4 pages of cut and glue free fall number bonds practice.

 - Pages one and two include only the parts to make the whole.
-Students joins the parts to discover the whole.
+Students join the parts to discover the whole.

 Page 1 focuses on doubles within 10.